What Is Patch Management and Why Do You Need It?

 What is patch management?
 It is the process of managing and deploying patches across the network.
 A patch contains code that fixes software bugs and vulnerabilities.
 It can also contain code that upgrades an application.

 What is patch management and why is it important?
 It helps in fixing security holes or weaknesses in software.
 This is necessary so an attacker will not be able to exploit these vulnerabilities.
 Imagine the consequences if an attacker founds out a weakness in one of your programs.
 One thing they could do is sell that information on the dark web.

 What is Patch Management and what do you gain from it?
 It is the process of deploying patches over a network to keep computers up to date.
 Updating software is important, as it gives protection against various threats.
 You might already be familiar with Windows updates, which contain security patches.

-In the next section, you will learn how to choose the right patch management software for your business’s needs, as well as patch management best practices and patch management benefits.
+In the next section, you will learn how to choose the best patch management software for your business’s needs, as well as patch management best practices and patch management benefits.